bunkerity/bunkerweb/docs/settings.md

 !!! info "Settings generator tool"

-    To help you tuning BunkerWeb we have made an easy to use settings generator tool available at [config.bunkerweb.io](https://config.bunkerweb.io).
+    To help you tune BunkerWeb, we have made an easy-to-use settings generator tool available at [config.bunkerweb.io](https://config.bunkerweb.io).

 This section contains the full list of settings supported by BunkerWeb.
-If you are not familiar with BunkerWeb, you should first read the [concepts](/1.4/concepts) section of the documentation.
+If you are not yet familiar with BunkerWeb, you should first read the [concepts](/1.4/concepts) section of the documentation.
 Please follow the instructions for your own [integration](/1.4/integrations) on how to apply the settings.

-As a general rule when multisite mode is enabled, if you want to apply settings with multisite context to a specific server you will need to add the primary (first) server name as a prefix like `www.example.com_USE_ANTIBOT=captcha` or `myapp.example.com_USE_GZIP=yes` for example.
+As a general rule when multisite mode is enabled, if you want to apply settings with multisite context to a specific server, you will need to add the primary (first) server name as a prefix like `www.example.com_USE_ANTIBOT=captcha` or `myapp.example.com_USE_GZIP=yes` for example.

 When settings are considered as "multiple", it means that you can have multiple groups of settings for the same feature by adding numbers as suffix like `REVERSE_PROXY_URL_1=/subdir`, `REVERSE_PROXY_HOST_1=http://myhost1`, `REVERSE_PROXY_URL_2=/anotherdir`, `REVERSE_PROXY_HOST_2=http://myhost2`, ... for example.